Learn-Write-Repeat/java/Week-2/Rules of Method Overloading and Overriding/README.md

 #### 5. Type of Methods
 Access modifier specified as private, final and static methods cannot be overridden in Java.
 This provides security to methods.
-If tried to override them compiler throws an error.
+If you tried to override them compiler throws an error.

 #### 6. Return Type